anqua/at-a/index.md

 ---

 We conduct research on AI, computational fabrication, and bio-materials with applications for architecture and design.
-Sometimes, we also build create artworks.
+Sometimes, we also create artworks.

 ## News
 - December 2025: The group is growing fast: Xiaojing Liang joined in early December as an admin guru.
 Welcome Xiaojing!